 The Federal Rules of Civil Procedure are designed to make the discovery process party-driven.
 The court expects the parties and counsel to conduct discovery cooperatively and fairly.
 If it becomes necessary to file a motion related to discovery matters, counsel shall meet and confer in accordance with E.D.
 Mich.
 LR 37.1 in an attempt to resolve, or at least narrow, the disputed issues.
 The court encourages counsel to engage in a good-faith attempt to resolve all discovery matters before a motion is heard, and to submit a Stipulation and Order Resolving Motion.

-A. Statement of Resolved and Unresolved Issues in Discovery Motions.
+A. Statement of Resolved and Unresolved Issues

-In the event that all disputed issues are resolved prior to the hearing, the moving party shall either withdraw the motion or prepare a stipulation incorporating the agreement of the parties prior to the scheduled hearing date.
+In the event that all disputed issues are resolved prior to the hearing, the moving party shall either withdraw the motion or submit a stipulation incorporating the agreement of the parties prior to the scheduled hearing date.